PratyushSharma18/Quizzie/README.md

 # Quizzie: A Quiz App

+## Overview
-## It is an Android application designed for users who have keen interest in attempting quizzes for to foster their knowledge.
-It is built in with impressive UI and proper authentication system for registered users.
-It has a system which allows you to attempt quiz as per posted date by selecting via calendar.
+Quizzie is an Android application designed for users who have a keen interest in attempting quizzes to foster their knowledge.
+It features an impressive UI and a proper authentication system for registered users.
+The app allows users to attempt quizzes posted on specific dates by selecting them via a calendar.

-### Here are the following Usages/Implementations by which this application is built:

-- Usage of Firebase Firestore Authentication system for login/signup of users.

-- Usage of Firebase Cloudstore to store the data of quizzes updated datewise.

-- Usage of Google json library to pasre the JSON data from cloudstore database.

-- Usage of View binding in order to bind our functionality with the layout resources in xml files.

-- Usage of navigationView materialToolbar in order to implement the navigation drawer in application layout.
+## Features and Functionalities

+### User Accounts
+- **Signup and Login:** Users can create new accounts or log in to existing ones using Firebase Firestore Authentication.

+### Quiz Management
-- Usage of datePicker in order to choose date for specific quiz posted on a selected date.
+- **Date Selection:** Users can choose the date for specific quizzes posted on selected dates using a date picker.

-- Implementation of recyclerView and setting up of recyclerView adapter in mainActivity for quiz layout and in questionActivity for option layout.
+- **Quiz Display:** Quizzes are displayed using RecyclerView.
+The mainActivity sets up the quiz layout, and the questionActivity sets up the options layout.

-- Setting up of resultActivity which on evaluation shows the total score obtained in the attempted quiz.
+- **Result Evaluation:** The resultActivity evaluates and shows the total score obtained in the attempted quiz.

+### Navigation
+- **Navigation Drawer:** Implemented using navigationView and materialToolbar for easy navigation within the app.

+## Technologies Used

+### Frontend
+- **Kotlin:** The app is fully developed using Kotlin, providing modern language features and improved performance.
+- **XML:** Used for designing the user interface.
-- Assistance of Android Material design for choosing specific layouts designing for the application.
+- **Android Material Design:** Used for selecting specific layout designs for the application.

+### Backend
+- **Firebase Firestore:** For authentication and storing quiz data updated datewise.
+- **Google JSON Library:** For parsing JSON data from the Cloudstore database.

+### Implementations/Usages
+- **View Binding:** For binding functionality with layout resources in XML files.
+- **RecyclerView:** For displaying the list of quizzes and options.
+- **DatePicker:** For choosing dates for specific quizzes.
+- **Navigation Drawer:** For implementing the navigation drawer in the application layout.